Germany: Amendment to the withholding tax relief procedures for foreign investment funds - update

 Impact on customers

-The original fund status certificate needs to be in place at Clearstream Banking Frankfurt (CBF) before the taxable income event is due to be paid.
+As outlined before, the original fund status certificate of the foreign investment fund needs to be in place at CBF before the taxable income event is due to be paid.
 To avoid delay of certificate recording, customers are reminded to send the fund status certificates to the following address:

 Clearstream Banking AG